The Tracy-Widom distribution at large Dyson index: Joint distributions of pairs of eigenvalues and gap distributions

 We found that the algorithm performs very well for small values of $\lambda_i, \lambda_j$.
 However, for large values of $\lambda_i, \lambda_j$, the algorithm tends to develop an instability.
-In these cases, in the second step of each iteration, we replace the right-hand side of Eq.~\eqref{Vnplus1} by a convex combination of itself with the realization of the disorder at the previous iteration, i.e., \be V_{1,n+1}(x) = \alpha V_{1,n+1}(x) + (1-\alpha) [4\lambda_{i}\psi_{i,n}(x)^{2}+4\lambda_{j}\psi_{j,n}(x)^{2}] \, , \ee with $0 < \alpha < 1$.
-This modification restores the stability of the algorithm (if $\alpha$ is sufficiently small), but it increases the number of iterations until convergence.
-Our algorithm is inspired by the Chernykh-Stepanov algorithm \cite{CS01} which has been extensively used for solving saddle-point equations in several contexts, including the macroscopic fluctuation theory of lattice gases \cite{YK20, BSM22} and in studies of the Kardar-Parisi-Zhang equation \cite{MKV, SMV2019, TSM23}.
+In these cases, in the second step of each iteration, we replace the right-hand side of Eq.~\eqref{Vnplus1} by a convex combination of itself with the realization of the disorder at the previous iteration, i.e., \be V_{1,n+1}(x) = \alpha V_{1,n+1}(x) + (1-\alpha) [4\lambda_{i}\psi_{i,n}(x)^{2}+4\lambda_{j}\psi_{j,n}(x)^{2}] \, , \ee with $0 < \alpha < 1$ (for $\alpha \to 0$, this reduces to the original version of the algorithm).
+This modification restores the stability of the algorithm (if $\alpha$ is sufficiently large), but it increases the number of iterations until convergence.
+To ensure stabilitiy, it is sometimes necessary to choose $\alpha$ very close to 1, i.e., $1-\alpha \ll 1$.
+In this case, a reasonable way to test for convergence is to check if there is any significant change in the potential or the wavefunctions after $O(1/(1-\alpha))$ consecutive steps.
+Our algorithm is inspired by the Chernykh-Stepanov algorithm \cite{CS01} which has been extensively used for solving saddle-point equations in several contexts, including the macroscopic fluctuation theory of lattice gases \cite{YK20, BSM22a, BSM22b} and in studies of the Kardar-Parisi-Zhang equation \cite{MKV, SMV2019, TSM23}.

 Analytically, we are able to solve the saddle-point equations in the typical fluctuations regime, using a similar method to the way we did it for a single energy level.
 In the leading order, we approximate the (normalized) eigenfunctions by the zero-noise ones $\psi_i(x) \simeq \psi_i^{(0)}(x)$.
 Using Eq.~\eqref{V1psiipsij}, we obtain the optimal realization of the noise (in the leading order), \be V_{1}\left(x\right)\simeq4\left[\lambda_{i}\psi_{i}^{\left(0\right)}\left(x\right)^{2}+\lambda_{j}\psi_{j}^{\left(0\right)}\left(x\right)^{2}\right]\,. \ee Now applying first-order perturbation theory, we calculate the leading-order effect of the disorder on the energy levels: \be E_{i}-E_{i}^{\left(0\right)}\simeq\int V_{1}\left(x\right)\psi_{i}^{\left(0\right)}\left(x\right)^{2}dx\simeq4\int\left[\lambda_{i}\psi_{i}^{\left(0\right)}\left(x\right)^{2}+\lambda_{j}\psi_{j}^{\left(0\right)}\left(x\right)^{2}\right]\psi_{i}^{\left(0\right)}\left(x\right)^{2}dx \ee (and similarly for $E_j$).
 This result can be rewritten in the form \be \left( \right)\simeq \mathcal{C}\left( \right)\,,\quad \mathcal{C}=\left( \right)\,, \ee with \be C_{kl}=4\int\psi_{k}^{\left(0\right)}\left(x\right)^{2}\psi_{l}^{\left(0\right)}\left(x\right)^{2}dx=\frac{4\int_0^\infty \text{Ai}\left(x+\zeta_{k}\right)^{2}\text{Ai}\left(x+\zeta_{l}\right)^{2}dx}{\text{Ai}'\left(\zeta_{k}\right)^{2}\text{Ai}'\left(\zeta_{l}\right)^{2}} \, . \ee